r0b4dams/flask_app_template/README.md

 # flask_app_template

-A template repo with a simple setup for a flask application.
-Uses gunicorn as the production WSGI server.
+A template repo with a simple setup for a [Flask](https://flask.palletsprojects.com/en/3.0.x/) application.
+Uses [Gunicorn](https://gunicorn.org/) as the production WSGI server.

 ## Installation

-Run `make` to set up a virtual environment and install dependencies
+Run `make` to set up a virtual environment and install dependencies.

 ## Usage

-After installation run `make dev` to spin up the development server
+After installation, run `make dev` to spin up the development server.

 | command        | description                                              |
 | -------------- | -------------------------------------------------------- |